What is baby-led weaning?

 Absolutely nothing.
 Baby-led weaning isn't the ONLY feeding method, and spoon feeding purees is perfectly OK too.

-Our favorite way to serve iron-fortified infant cereal is to mix it with oatmeal.
+Our favorite way to serve iron-fortified infant cereal is to mix it with steel cut oatmeal.
 Oatmeal has a super thick consistency and babies can self feed by scooping it up on their own.
+You can also add it into whisked eggs before scrambling, or into pancake batter.

 What if my baby refuses baby-led weaning foods?